 7 Common Causes of No Hot Water

-If you’re reading this, there’s a good chance it’s because you just had an icy cold shower or turned on the faucet and there wasn't any hot water.
-It’s a frustrating situation, but don’t stress.
-Learning the most likely causes of no hot water is the first step toward finding a remedy.
-Here are some of the most likely reasons why you might be having hot water challenges so you can get back to enjoying the hot showers you deserve.
+If you’re reading this, it’s likely because you just had an icy cold shower or turned on the faucet to find no hot water.
+It’s an annoying situation, but don’t panic.
+Learning the most likely reasons your home has no hot water is the first step toward finding a solution.
+Here is a look at why you might be having hot water problems so you can get back to experiencing the hot showers you deserve.

 1. Gas Leak

-Do you have a gas water heater?
-It may not be making hot water because of a gas line leak.
-If you detect a suspect rotten egg smell, assume you have a leak and follow these steps:
+First, is this a situation where you have a gas water heater?
+It might not be producing hot water because of a gas line leak.
+If you notice a suspect rotten egg smell, assume you have a leak and follow these steps:

-• Shut off the gas valves at your house.
+• Turn off the gas valves at your house.

 • Don’t switch any electrical appliances on or off.